-Core subjects (English, mathematics and science) are taught discretely; however, opportunities to make cross-curricular links are carefully designed to support students' learning and allows students to further embed and apply the skills taught.
+Core subjects (English, mathematics and science) are taught discretely; however, opportunities to make cross-curricular links are encouraged as this supports students' learning and allows students to further embed and apply the skills taught.
 Teachers work as a team in each year group to ensure topics are aligned directly with the English National Curriculum and planning is tailored to build upon students' skills, prior learning, and their interests.
-Schemes including White Rose Maths, Twinkl Phonics, and Talk for Writing are used to support teachers, drawing on best practice from schemes used in UK which are DfE approved.
-A thematic approach to teaching is often taken for the foundation subjects and this will link with other areas of learning too, with a particular focus on reading and writing skills.
+Schemes such as White Rose Maths, Twinkl Phonics, and Talk for Writing are used to support teachers, drawing on best practice from schemes used in UK which are DfE approved.
+A thematic approach to teaching is often taken for the foundation subjects and this will link with the students' literacy learning too.

-Lesson objectives are derived from the English National Curriculum and these are tracked and monitored by teachers, Heads of Years, and subject leads.
+Lesson objectives are taken directly from the English National Curriculum and these are tracked and monitored by teachers, Heads of Years, and subject leads.
 Regular assessment of these objectives informs planning.